Career Opportunities2023-09-08T13:49:28-07:00

 Required Skills/abilities:

-Ability to hold the rhythm of the day when asked to sub within the classroom Familiarity with a kitchen and ability to follow recipes
+Ability to hold the rhythm of the afternoon when asked to sub

 Organizational skills